sthachils/sine_function/S20150123_52bit/ReadMe.txt

-Implementation of 16 decimal point accurate Sine function with McLaurin Expansion.
+Implementation of scalable 16 decimal point accurate Sine function with McLaurin expansion.

 Input is angle in radians specified in IEEE 754 double-precision binary floating-point format.
 Ouput is the sine value specified in IEEE 754 double-precision binary floating-point format.